yandech1/CS7641_project/README.md

 ## Implementation
 ### Network Architecture
 The architecture for our generative networks is adopted from Johnson et al. who have shown impressive results for neural style trasnfer.
 Similar to Johnson et al. [], we use instance normalization [] instead of batch normalization [].
 Both generator and discriminator use modeules of the form convolution-InstanceNormalizatio-ReLu [].
 The keys features of the network are detailed below:
-#### Generator Architecture
+#### Generator Architecture [ResNet]
 A defining feature of image-to-image translation problems is that they map a high resolution input grid to a high resolution output grid.
 In addition, for the problems we consider, the input and output differ in surface appearance, but both are renderings of the same underlying structure.
 Therefore, structure in the input is roughly aligned with structure in the output.
 The generator architecture is designed around these considerations.

 We use 9 residual blocks for 256 × 256 training images.
+The residual block design we used is from Gross and Wilber [], which differs from that of He et al [] in that the ReLU nonlinearity following the addition is removed; this modified design was found in [] to perform slightly better for image classification.
 The naming convention we followed is same as in the Johnson et al.'s [Github repository](https://github.com/jcjohnson/fast-neural-style).
 Let c7s1-k denote a 7 × 7 Convolution-InstanceNorm-ReLU layer with k filters and stride 1. dk denotes a 3 × 3
 Convolution-InstanceNorm-ReLU layer with k filters and stride 2.
 Reflection padding was used to reduce artifacts.
 Rk denotes a residual block that contains two 3 × 3 convolutional layers with the same number of filters on both layer. uk denotes a 3 × 3 fractional-strided-Convolution-InstanceNorm-ReLU layer with k filters and stride 1/2.
 The network with 9 residual blocks consists of:
-c7s1-64,d128,d256,R256,R256,R256, R256,R256,R256,R256,R256,R256,u128 u64,c7s1-3
+<p style="font-family: times, serif; font-size:11pt; font-style:italic"> c7s1-64, d128, d256, R256, R256, R256, R256, R256, R256, R256, R256, R256, u128, u64, c7s1-3 </p>

 ##### Resnet
 The architecture for the style transfer networks follows a residual network (resnet) block design having convolutional layers with skip connections that can be used when the input data and the output data have the same dimensions.
 When those dimensions are not the same, mapping is still possible by increasing the spatial reflection padding with zeroes in order to match the additional dimensions needed.
 [5] This is used to reduce artifacts around the borders of the generated image.
 Figure below shows the architecture of Resnet.
 Note that is is our default generator network.